 Subordination

-Independent contractors are not subject to subordination or control during their work day.
-They have flexibility in their hours of work and other clients they provide services to.
+Independent contractors are not subject to subordination during their work day.
+They have flexibility in their hours of work and can also provide their services to other clients while working for your business.

 Salary

-Independent contractors have the ability to determine their salary and remuneration paid for a specific project or role.
-The contractor and the hiring party can come to an agreement for payment.
-Typically, independent contractors submit invoices on a monthly basis to the hiring party, however, some may opt for a bi-weekly payment system.
+Independent contractors can determine their salary and remuneration paid for a specific project or role.
+The contractor and the hiring party agree to payment.
+Typically, independent contractors submit invoices on a monthly or project basis to the hiring party, however, some may opt for a bi-weekly payment system.

 Benefits

-Independent contractors are not protected under Brazilian labor law and do not receive any benefits, such as sick pay, overtime pay, or social security benefits.
+Independent contractors are not protected under Brazilian labor laws and do not receive any benefits, such as sick pay, vacation pay, overtime pay, or social security benefits.
 Employers have no obligation to give benefits to their contractors.

 Taxes

 Employers do not have to deduct any amount of money for taxes and contributions when paying independent contractors.
-Independent contractors are responsible for filing their own taxes.
-They’re also required to make contributions to Brazil's social security system, which can equate to 5%, 11%, or 20% of the maximum salary contribution.
+Independent contractors are responsible for filing their income tax.
+They’re also required to make contributions to Brazil's social security system, which can equate to 5%, 11%, or 20 % of the maximum salary contribution.
 The specifics depend on the independent contractor's circumstances and provided services.

 Termination and Severance